Clark County Youth Shelter and Family Services Programs

 Anger Management for Teens

-Based on the Options to Anger evidence-based curriculum, this six-week class offers youth ages 10-18 an opportunity to develop better choices in anger management and communication skills.
+Based on the Options to Anger evidence-based curriculum, this four-week class offers youth ages 10-18 an opportunity to develop better choices in anger management and communication skills.
 Referrals are accepted from all areas – probation, schools, parents, self, etc.

 Related Forms and Documents